WWE Smackdown preview: The lineup for Friday's show - Pro Wrestling Dot Net

 The following matches and events are advertised for the next WWE Smackdown.

+-“The Motor City Machine Guns” Alex Shelley and Chris Sabin vs. “DIY” Johnny Gargano and Tommaso Ciampa for a shot at the WWE Tag Team Titles

+-Andrade vs. Carmelo Hayes in the “game seven” match with LA Knight as special referee

-Powell’s POV: A video package essentially confirmed that the debuting team will be “The Motor City Machine Guns” Alex Shelley and Chris Sabin.”
-Smackdown will be live on Friday from Columbia, South Carolina at Colonial Life Arena.
-Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
-Jake’s Smackdown audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Andrade and Hayes will have the seventh and deciding match of their series that is tied 3-3.
+Smackdown will be live on Friday from Brooklyn, New York at Barclays Center.
+Jake Barnett and I are swapping live coverage again next week, so join me for my weekly live review of Smackdown as the show airs Friday on USA Network at 7CT/8ET.
+My Smackdown same night audio review will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment